 A scab means both a crust over a sore and someone who is excluded from a group.
 Why do you think Matilda's parents called her a scab?

 Match the words with their meanings.
 Write the words in bold in your dictionary.

-t's write sensitive brilliant half-witted chatterbox lone
+sensitive brilliant half-witted chatterbox lone